kitesi/scoped-sort/README.md

 `scoped-sort.formatSectionsOnSave`: boolean

 Decides if the program should format sections on save.
-Formatting on save only works when you explicitly define the sections, so I don't think there's too much reason to turn this off.
-Speed might be one of them, if you are interested in keeping the sort-on-save functionality but disable it in a particular file you should have `{ sort-ignore-file }` (that text has to be somewhere in the line) at the top.
+Formatting on save only works when you explicitly define the sections.
+If you are interested in keeping the sort-on-save functionality but disable it in a particular file you should have `{ sort-ignore-file }` (that text has to be somewhere in the line) at the top.